Dorsi is a freelance writer/researcher in the San Francisco Bay Area. She is also a photographer, art educator, and artist.

-This step by step instruction are in the photos to the right.
+The photos above illustrate the process.
 I will also walk you through the steps here:

 - Lather, rinse and repeat until you get to the thumb.
 This part can be a little tricky and you may find your line leaning downwards.
 That's OK, you will get them straighter as you go up.
 This does not have to be perfect.
-The main thing is get a good arching line on the hand print part.
+The main thing is to get a good arching line on the handprint part.

 - After you get to the top and have drawn all the fingers and the print, make a few more straight lines at the top to complete your drawing.
 You are done with the first part!